induktio/thinker/Details.md

 Currently the features listed here may not be fully supported or may have issues while Thinker is enabled.
 The list may be subject to change in future releases.

 1. Network multiplayer (TCP/IP) should be supported, however this is less stable than the singleplayer configuration, so some issues might occur.
 At minimum every client needs to use the same configuration files.
 In case of network problems, refer to other manuals on how to configure firewalls and open the necessary ports for multiplayer.
 Simultaneous turns option for network multiplayer is known to cause issues.
 If the game desyncs, it is possible to save it to a file and host it again.
-2. Most notable limits in the game engine are 8 factions with one for native life, 512 bases, 64 prototypes for each faction, and 2048 units unless increased by options.
+2. Most notable limits in the game engine are 8 factions with one for native life, 512 bases, 64 prototypes for each faction, and 2048 units unless increased by `modify_unit_limit` option.
 These limits were fixed in the game binary at compilation time and the faction limit may not be feasible to increase without substantial rewrites.
 3. Faction selection dialog in the game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.
 4. Most custom settings in "Special Scenario Rules" should be supported even when starting random maps.
 However these rules may cause inconsistent behavior when used from the main menu: `Force current difficulty level` and `Force player to play current faction`.
 5. DirectDraw mode is not supported while using thinker.exe launcher.
 In this case the game may fail to start properly unless `DirectDraw=0` config option is used.